WELCOME TO THE FIELD

 It started here.
 A small garden and a cattle dog with a taste for zucchini.

 There’s more to the story than the field and the flowers.
-For those curious, we share more of our journey on the journal.
+For those curious about how we got here, we share more of our journey on the journal.

 Bandit, our cattle dog, intensely watching the field at sunset.